-Every two years, regional and, where appropriate, national real-time response simulations89 for electricity crises shall be carried out.
-By 2022-12-31, the first regional simulation of real-time responses to electricity crises shall have been carried out.
+Every two years, regional and, where appropriate, national real-time response simulations97 for electricity crises shall be carried out.
 The Swedish Energy Agency shall, before such simulations, consult with Svenska kraftnät and the competent authorities in Denmark, Finland, and Norway on the planning and implementation of such tests.
 Prior to implementation, Svenska kraftnät shall likewise consult with TSOs in Denmark, Finland and Norway and, if necessary, relevant DSOs and other electricity supply operators in Sweden.

-Svenska kraftnät conducts training and exercises for different purposes and for different target groups, both internally for their own operations staff and for external participants.90 b) Procedure for carrying out tests
+Svenska kraftnät conducts training and exercises for different purposes and for different target groups, both internally for their own operations staff and for external participants.98 b) Procedure for carrying out tests